 - Mutuality of Obligation

 - Basis of Payment

 The above contractual indicators would not be examined in isolation and so the existence of a single indicator would not be conclusive.
 In addition to this, the actual working practices would be examined along with the contract under with the person is engaged - it is therefore important that the actual working practices of the contractor are reflected in the contract.
 More and more are we seeing the contract being overlooked by Inspectors and reliance being placed on the working practices themselves to determine the IR35 status.

-The above are areas that would generally be examined by somebody with specific legal expertise in this area and as such the determination IR35 status falls outside of the scope of the work undertaken by Nixon Williams - we recommend QDOS consulting to examine contracts for clients who can then report back to us their findings.
-You can use our Shop to be directed to the relevant contract review options.
+The above are areas that would generally be examined by somebody with specific legal expertise in this area and as such the determination IR35 status falls outside of the scope of the work undertaken by Nixon Williams - we recommend having your contract examined and then reporting back to us whether you are caught or exempt.